Zabranjeno Pušenje

-During 1992, the band split followed the Bosnian War, Nele Karajlić continued working in Belgrade under the names Nele Karajlić & Zabranjeno Pušenje and Emir Kusturica & The No Smoking Orchestra, while Sejo Sexon and other members rejoined in Sarajevo, using the original name, continuing the band's career released the fifth studio album Fildžan viška (1997) with the changed lineup.
+In 1992, the band split in the wake of the Bosnian War.
+Nele Karajlić continued working in Belgrade under the names Nele Karajlić & Zabranjeno Pušenje and Emir Kusturica & The No Smoking Orchestra, while Sejo Sexon and other members rejoined in Sarajevo, using the original name and continuing the band's career.
+They released the fifth studio album Fildžan viška (1997) with the changed lineup.
 The band's 1990s lineup alongside Sejo Sexon featured the leader of the New Primitivism movement Elvis J. Kurtović, vocalist Marin Gradac, a guest on the 1987 album bassist Dragan Bobić, guitarist Sejo Kovo and violinist Bruno Urlić.
 After one temporary drummer, Branko Trajkov joined the group in 1996.
 The same lineup recorded the album Agent tajne sile (1999).
 In 2000, Kurtović, Kovo, and Gradac left the group, while guitarist and producer Dragianni joined the group and played on their subsequent album, Bog vozi Mercedes (2001).
 That album was followed five years later by Hodi da ti čiko nešto da (2006).
 In the mid-2000s, Dragianni, Bobić, and Urlić chose to leave the group, while guitarist Toni Lović, bassist Dejan Orešković, and violinist Robert Boldižar came to their seats.
 The band's ninth studio album, Muzej revolucije (2009), was released on the Anniversary of the October Revolution in almost all former Yugoslav countries, on the same day.
 The band released their tenth studio album, Radovi na cesti, in 2013.
 Their eleventh studio album was released in 2018, titled Šok i nevjerica.
 The twelfth and another double studio album Karamba! was released in 2022.